Splunk - Search Processing Language

 - 3 are the

-results of each uniquehost
+count, which means it keeps3results of each uniquehost

 ... | dedup 3 source